abnerLing/dysarthria-voice-clone/README.md

   <img src="pictures/original_h.png" width="400"><br/>
   - This is the cloned sentence from the dysarthric speech (note the pitch and duration).
   <img src="pictures/modified_pd.png" width="400"><br/>
-  - Click [here](https://abnerling.github.io/dysarthria-audio-samples/) to listen to some audio sameples
+  - Click [here](https://abnerling.github.io/dysarthria-audio-samples/) to listen to some audio sameples.

-### Perception task results
+#### Perceptual task results
 - I had native listners rate original and modified speech samples using a 1-9 compregensibility scale.
   - The lower the rating the easier it is to understand the sentence while higher ratings means it was more difficult to understand the sentences.
   - As seen from the chart below, in most cases the modified speech was easier to understand.
 <img src="pictures/ratings.png" width="400">

+## Transfer learning based voice cloning
+  - coming soon..

 ## References